maianhdang/EPI853B/FDR.md

 ### Family-wise error reate, False Discovery Rate (FDR) and power

-Considerb testing N=N1+N2+N3+N4 hypotheses.
-For each hypothesis H0 may hold or not (rows in the table below), and we may reject/fail to reject H0 (columns).
+Consider testing N (N=N1+N2+N3+N4) hypotheses.
+For each hypothesis H0 may hold or not (rows in the table below), and we may reject the null or fail to reject it (columns).

 |           | Do not reject H0  | Reject H0          |
 |-----------|-------------------|---------------------|